4Soft-de/harness-model/docs/vec-navigation-api.md

 A navigation-typed parameter is only justified when the catalog wraps logic *around* the passed navigation that the caller could not otherwise express — not when the body is pure composition.

+The same applies **inside** a catalog.
+Where a navigation is just a sequence of getter steps and type narrowings, it is composed from the operators rather than written as a stream pipeline, so that the implementation reads like the path it describes — `ViewItems.placeableElementRole()` is the reference example.
+Raw stream code and hand-written lambdas stay appropriate for *leaf* steps, where there is genuine logic and nothing to compose: `Placements.locations()` dispatches on the placement subtype, and `LocalizedStrings.stringIn(…)` applies rules that depend on the size of the list.
+Forcing those through the operators would make them longer, not clearer.

 ### The legacy API (`navigations`)

 The older generation uses catalogs too — final classes named `<Concept>Navs` with static factory